pwessling/MastersProject/README.md

 # MastersProject
-Repository for storing the codes I used for my Master's Project on Climate Variability
+Repository for sharing the adapted codes I used for my Master's Project on Climate Variability, and whenerver the case, sharing the code's primary reference.